bbauska/W3Cx-5of5/README.md

 <h5><b>Explanations:</b></h5>

--   **Line 3**: Look at the iterator;  this time instead of just one parameter (the current element), we\'ve added a second optional parameter that will be the index of the current element, starting from zero.
+-   **Line 3**: Look at the iterator;  this time instead of just one parameter (the current element), we&apos;ve added a second optional parameter that will be the index of the current element, starting from zero.